Innodroid/innodroid.github.io/_posts/2016-03-13-auth-with-docker-aspnet-core.md

 With this option the cookies are now being stored in the host directory /var/aspnet-keys.

-After running the app with this setup, I verified that logging in to the site created an XML file with some cookie information in the host directory.
+After running the app with this setup, I verified that when a user logs in to the site, the server creates an XML file with some cookie information in the host directory.
 And, after reboot, the user stayed logged in to the site.